Xexr/wisdom/README.md

 - Don’t worry how or where you begin.
 As long as you keep moving, your success will be far from where you start. [^third]

-- If your goal does not have a schedule, it is a dream. [^third]

 - Everything is hard before it is easy.
 The day before something is a breakthrough, it’s a stupid idea. [^third]

 - This is the best time ever to make something.
 None of the greatest, coolest creations 20 years from now have been invented yet.
 You are not late. [^third]